 Consumers should be able to trust that the products they buy are safe.
 Of course, some products are only safe when used correctly.
 Others are inherently unsafe but necessary.
 The question is whether the product's manufacturer is responsible for the injuries their products cause.

 The answer depends, in part, on whether the product qualifies explicitly as an "unavoidably unsafe product."
 These products can be dangerous even without design or manufacturing defects.

 Is the Product Defective?

-1. If a product is marketed with inadequate instructions or warnings as to foreseeable risks, it has a marketing defect.
+- If a company markets a product with inadequate instructions or warnings, it has a marketing defect.